Dynamics of magnetoviscous warped discs around compact objects: Local fluid-parcel analysis

 and angular momentum

 respectively.
-The relevant viscosity coefficients have been rebranded as $Q_i$, related to $\nu$ and $\nu_{\perp}$ through $Q_{1} = {\nu \Omega^\p }/{c_s^2}$ and $Q_{2} = {\nu_{\perp} \Omega}/{2 c_s^2}$ \citep{oglat13}.
-By using the warp-free, thin-disc structure relations \eqref{eq:diskrelns} within the definitions of $Q_{i}$ yields the leading-order terms: calculating the higher-order corrections requires an analysis of the (GR) Navier-Stokes equations, beyond the scope of this article \cite[see][for a Newtonian analysis]{og99}.
+The relevant viscosity coefficients have been rebranded as $Q_i$, related to $\nu$ and $\nu_{\perp}$ through $Q_{1} = {\nu \Omega^\p }/{c_s^2}$ and $Q_{2} = {\nu_{\perp} \Omega}/{2 c_s^2}$ \cite{oglat13}.
+Using the warp-free, thin-disc structure relations \eqref{eq:diskrelns} within the definitions of $Q_{i}$ yields the leading-order terms: calculating the higher-order corrections requires an analysis of the (GR) Navier-Stokes equations, beyond the scope of this article (see Ref.~\cite{og99} for a Newtonian analysis).
 It is easy, however, to show that the leading-order expressions for the two dissipative coefficients read (see equations 141--143 therein)

 and